 When the spawn is over and the summer sun warms the water temps into the 70’s crappie move out of the shallows and prowl the depths in search of cooler water and the baitfish that school there for the same reason.
-Most crappie anglers focus on early spring and spawning crappie but crappie can be caught throughout the summer with a little work and patience.
-One of the best ways to catch summertime suspended crappie is with a spider rig.
-Spider-rigging for crappie has been around for a long time, but this great technique is really gaining more and more attention because it works and while it continues to evolve there are some common rigs and techniques that I will explain here.
+Most crappie anglers focus on early spring and spawning crappie, but crappie can be caught throughout the summer with a little work and patience.
+One of the best ways to catch summertime suspended crappie is with by spider rigging.
+Spider rigging for crappie has been around for a long time, but this great technique is really gaining more and more attention because it works and while spider rigging continues to evolve there are some common crappie rigging and techniques that I will explain here.

 Spider-rigging looks like a difficult task and it can be for the beginner, but with a little practice this crappie fishing rigging can be mastered.
-With spider-rigging several poles from 10 to 16 feet in length are placed in a series of rod holders fanned across the bow of the boat.
-The poles are positioned just above the water line and looks much like a spiders legs, hence the name.
-Crappie anglers will say they stroll, push, longline, tight line, slow troll and fast troll.
-You can also stay put hovering over a brush pile with the spider-rig, but no matter what you do with this setup, it’s still spider-rigging as long as you fan the poles from the bow of the boat.
+With spider-rigging, several poles from 10 to 16 feet in length are placed in a series of rod holders fanned across the bow of the boat.
+The poles are positioned just above the water line and looks much like a spiders legs, hence the name spider rigging.
+Crappie anglers will say they stroll, push, long line, tight line, slow troll and fast troll.
+You can also stay put hovering over a brush pile with the spider-rigging technique, but no matter what you do with this setup, it’s still spider-rigging as long as you fan the poles from the bow of the boat.
 In a course of a trip I might perform all of these different maneuvers depending on the situation.

 WHAT’S WITH THE LONG POLES